ohnosequences/mg7/docs/mg7-paper/paper.md

 <!-- TODO I think there should be a figure here, explaining how wrong assignments would be detected and discarded, and why our definition of close is a good one. -->

 All these steps are automated, and integrated with every release of our reference database.
-The whole process can be repeated and adapted to other subsets of RNACentral; we do this for an 18S reference database.
+The whole process can be repeated and adapted to other subsets of RNAcentral; we do this for an 18S reference database.

 ## Workflow Description